 What is your current job role?

-What made you decide to come to IBM as a school leaver?
+What made you decide to come to IBM as a University Placement Student?

-What hints or tips would you pass to those who are interested in applying to IBM as a school leaver?
+What hints or tips would you give to those who are interested into applying to IBM as a University Placement Student?

 What’s the best thing about your current role?